Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Overview of Each Problem in VLM Era

 \section{Overview of Each Problem in VLM Era}

 In addition to the above inter-field evolution, we emphasize that the advent of VLMs has significantly changed the field of OOD detection itself.
-In this section, we present an overview of CLIP-based OOD detection, highlighting the key changes in the problem definition, the problem setting, and benchmarks.
-In addition, we also present an overview of CLIP-based AD in the hope that the understanding of each field will lead to a deeper understanding of CLIP-based OOD detection.
-For items that remain unchanged from traditional problems, such as background, applications, and evaluation, we refer the readers to the original generalized OOD detection paper~\cite{yang2021generalized}.
+In this section, we present an overview of VLM-based OOD detection, highlighting the key changes in the problem definition, the problem setting, and benchmarks.
+In addition, we also present an overview of VLM-based AD in the hope that the understanding of each field will lead to a deeper understanding of VLM-based OOD detection.
+We describe the changes in problem definition, problem setting, and benchmarks in the VLM era.
+As for the background, applications, and evaluation in each field, we refer the readers to the original generalized OOD detection paper~\citep{yang2021generalized}.